Get to know the charges

 So your monthly charge would be (it's that charge above divided by 12, min. £1)

-The calculator is a tool to help you understand the Dodl charge and compare it with other investment apps.
-It doesn’t project your actual charges, which’ll likely differ and be based on the real value of your investments in your Dodl account each month.
+The calculator is a tool to help you understand the Dodl account charge and compare it with other providers.
+It doesn’t project your actual charges, which’ll likely differ and be based on the real value of the investments in your account each month.
 It also doesn’t include any investment charges, like foreign exchange charges or stamp duty for shares, or ongoing charges for funds.

 How does Dodl compare?

 Well, here's a little comparison table we made earlier.

 How it works out for a

 |£1.25 / £15|

 |Nutmeg||Nope||0.45% - 0.75%||£5 / £60|